The AI Revolution: 2025 and Beyond

 Transparency and Explainability

-Ensuring AI systems are transparent and their decisions are explainable to promote trust and accountability.
-Organizations must be able to clearly communicate how their AI systems make decisions, particularly in high-stakes scenarios like healthcare, finance, and criminal justice.
+Ensuring AI systems are transparent and their decisions are explainable is crucial for building trust and accountability.
+Organizations must clearly communicate how their AI operates, especially in high-stakes fields like healthcare, finance, and criminal justice.

 2